mohitpai/journey-optimizer.en/help/using/sms/sms-opt-out.md

 >[!IMPORTANT]
 >
->Text message campaigns may be subject to various legal compliance requirements depending on the nature of your text messaging campaign, the location from where you are sending your text messages, and the location of your recipients.
-While Adobe Journey Optimizer will handle the messages on long codes and toll-free numbers as detailed below, you should consult your legal counsel to ensure that your text messaging campaign conforms to all applicable legal compliance requirements.
+>Text message communications may be subject to various legal compliance requirements depending on its nature, the location from where you are sending your text messages, and the location of your recipients.
+While Adobe Journey Optimizer handles the messages on long codes and toll-free numbers as detailed below, consult your legal counsel to ensure that your text messaging communications conform to all applicable legal compliance requirements.
 >

 ## Native inbound keywords{#sms-native-keywords}